Oaklight/argo-proxy/docs/source/usage/native-openai-passthrough.md

 3. **Compatibility**: In native mode, all requests must conform to the upstream API's format requirements
 4. **Username Passthrough**: If `--username-passthrough` is enabled, user information will still be added to requests
 5. **Model Name Mapping**: Argo model aliases (e.g., `argo:gpt-4o`) are supported and will be resolved automatically
+6. **Image Processing**: HTTP/HTTPS image URLs are automatically downloaded and converted to base64, with optional payload size optimization

 ## Troubleshooting